marbetschar/marco.betschart.name/blog/the-foundations-of-my-personal-knowledge-management-system.md

 _My Zettelkasten is powered by [Zettlr](https://www.zettlr.com/)_

-[The Zettelkasten Method](../areas/knowledge-management/zettelkasten.md) is the centerpiece of my Personal Knowledge Management System.
-It ensures my notes stay useful over time.
-The method is a note-taking system, which grows organically in a way similar to how we think:
+The centerpiece of my Personal Knowledge Management System is [The Zettelkasten Method](../areas/knowledge-management/zettelkasten.md).
+This method is a note-taking system, which grows organically and works similar to the way we think: Atomic pieces of information build an entangled web of knowledge.
-In an entangled web of knowledge.
-This allows me to store my thoughts and discover new connections between them.
+This approach ensures my notes stay useful over time and also enables me to discover new connections amongst them.

 ## 3. Reference Archive